stevenconnorg/GDB_DataReview/README.md

 	the standard Feature Classes in the comparison geodatabase not included in the input geodatabase(i.e.: Feature Classes included in comparison geodatabases)

-Indeterminate_Overview, gives :
+The **Indeterminate_Overview** table , gives :

-	total count of feature classes that are empty

-	total number of standard feature classes that are empty

-	the source geodatabase installation name
+	(a) The total count of feature classes that are empty (b) The total number of standard feature classes that are empty (c) The source geodatabase installation name

-	the total number of missing feature classes
+	(d) The total number of missing feature classes

-	the total number of missing feature datasets
+	(e) The total number of missing feature datasets

-	the total number of empty fields from empty feature classes

-	the total number of empty fields from non-empty feature classes.
+	(f) The total number of empty fields from empty feature classes (g) The total number of empty fields from non-empty feature classes.

 ## Indeterminant Data Reporting